Wake Up Button

 The Temp Sensor is a very sleepy device.
 It will wake up to make a measurement and only transmit the measurement if the temperature or humidity has changed significantly from the last measurement.
 Once an hour, it will check in with the system on battery life and wireless signal range.
 Otherwise, the sensor is asleep.

 The Sensor takes a standard CR2032 coin cell battery.
 To open the battery cover, you can use a quarter in the slot to twist counter-clockwise.
 I find that it is often easier to simply use my palm to push and turn.
+The failsafe method is to use the adhesive on the back to stick the sensor to a surface, then twist it to remove the cover.

 Batteries face + side up.

-The LED can indicate 3 states:
+When tapping the sensor's button once, the LED can indicate 3 states:

-- Joined to network - three blinks
+- Joined to network and reporting - three blinks